|Spiders of North America|

 Orb webs are the result of millions of years of evolution; spider silk is many times lighter and stronger than steel, and the geometrical architecture could not be more economical or efficient.

 For what it's worth, jumping spiders are the only arachnids I can tolerate crawling on me.
-They sometimes jump from their perch onto my camera lens.
+They are so "cute!"

 Anatomical points of interest